Quantum-enhanced metrology with large Fock states

 Employing quantum states with higher excitations in a single quantum system, a bosonic mode in a superconducting quantum circuit provides a hardware-efficient platform for realizing quantum metrology~\cite{cai2021,joshi2021}, as illustrated in Fig.~\ref{fig1}a.
-In conventional metrology schemes, the bosonic mode serving as the probe is prepared to a coherent state $\ket{\alpha}$, and its Wigner function distribution in phase space is a Gaussian function, with an uncertainty of $1/2$ and a mean photon number of $N=|\alpha^2|$.
-The left panel of Fig.~\ref{fig1}a depicts that by either external displacement operation $D(\beta)=e^{\beta(a^\dagger - a)}$ or phase rotation $e^{-i\phi a^\dagger a}$ of the probe state, the quantum state is displaced by a short distance in the phase space.
-Here $a^\dagger (a)$ is the creation (annihilation) operator of the bosonic mode.
-Therefore, the measurement sensitivity is limited by the width of the Gaussian function, which leads to the standard quantum limitations of displacement amplitude sensitivity and phase estimation sensitivity (corresponding to a tangential displacement sensitivity with respect to the radius $\sqrt{N}$) as
+In conventional metrology schemes, the bosonic mode serving as the probe is prepared to a quasiclassical coherent state $|\alpha\rangle$.
+Its Wigner function distribution in the phase space is a Gaussian function, with an uncertainty of $1/2$ and a mean photon number of $N=|\alpha^2|$.
+The left panel of Fig.~\ref{fig1}a depicts that by either external displacement operation $D(\beta)=e^{\beta(a^\dagger - a)}$ (assuming $\beta$ a positive real number) or phase rotation $e^{-i\phi a^\dagger a}$ of the probe state, the quantum state is displaced by a distance in the phase space.
+Here, $a^\dagger (a)$ is the creation (annihilation) operator of the bosonic mode.
+Therefore, the measurement sensitivity is limited by the width of the Gaussian function, which leads to the standard quantum limitations of displacement amplitude sensitivity and phase estimation sensitivity as

-To go beyond the SQL, we propose the use of Fock states, instead of directly preparing the superposition of Fock states, to probe the displacement or phase rotation.
 Recognized as the most fundamental quantum-mechanical states, Fock states possess an absolute certainty in the photon number of a quantized electromagnetic field, indicating an ultrasensitive response to field perturbations~\cite{oliveira1990}.
+To go beyond the SQL, nonclassical Fock states was proposed to probe the displacement or phase rotation in Ref.~\cite{wolf2019}.
 As shown by the right panel of Fig.~\ref{fig1}a, Fock states exhibit sub-Planck phase-space structures of the Wigner functions~\cite{zurek2001}, with their structural features inversely proportional to the photon number, indicating a higher resolution in phase space.
-By preparing the probe in the Fock state $|N\rangle$ and only performing further displacement and parity measurement operations on the probe, we theoretically demonstrated that the probe can achieve precisions
+By preparing the probe in the Fock state $|N\rangle$ and only performing further displacement and parity measurement operations, the probe can achieve sensitivities